mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 I don't recognize anything.
 Four years.
 I wonder if anyone will recognize me.
 Was it the next turn or the one after that?
 Feels like everything is closing in.
 Have I been here before?
 No, I need to go up to the next level.

 There's a screech behind me and I turn around quickly enough to catch a shorter stumbling out of a room, holding something in his hand and I don't like the look of whatever it is.
-Shorters are harmless, unless one gets a bad circuit from some cheep stuff.
+Shorters are harmless, unless one gets a bad circuit from some cheap stuff.
 Even I tried to avoid it, but sometimes you just don't care.
 And right now, it's actually pretty tempting to go find whatever that guy is on.

 No. Keep going.
 Next level.